Camping at Cedarvale in Kangaroo Valley

 Once we had settled and had done with our lunch, we decided to explore the walking trail.
 We followed the kangaroos and walked down to a creek – It was a steep path.
 We clicked some pictures and sat along the creek for some time.

 On the way back to the camp site, we saw an echidna.
-I find echidnas extremely cute – when they feel danger, they just hide their face under their shell and start digging the mud beneath to create a burrow.
-Simple logic – I don’t see danger, the danger does not see me 😆.
+I find echidna extremely cute.
+When they feel danger, they just hide their face under their shell and start digging the mud beneath to create a burrow.
+Simple logic, I don’t see danger, the danger does not see me ?.

 While the group went for another walk, I decided to have a nap in my very own comfortable tent.
 I slept like a baby – very sound sleep, trust me!
 When I got up, there was a camp fire that was set up and the group was chit chatting around the camp fire.